jhpyle/docassemble/_docs/config.md

 {% include side-by-side.html demo="list-interview" %}

+## <a name="resume interview after login"></a>Always go back to the current interview after logging in

+If a user starts an interview as an anonymous user and then registers or logs in, they generally be taken to the "My Interviews" page.
+However, if the interview session they started is their only interview session, then the "My Interviews" page is skipped and the user is sent right back into the interview they had started.

+The "My Interviews" page is shown to users with more than one session because it resolves confusion for users who may have visited the interview for purposes of resuming an existing interview session, but finding themselves not logged in, they log in.
+Some users may expect to resume the session they just started; other users may expect to resume their original session.
+By sending users to the My Interviews page, **docassemble** lets users know that they have two sessions and can make a choice.

+If you want users to always be redirected to the session they just started, you can set `resume interview after login` to `True`.

+{% highlight yaml %}
+resume interview after login: True
+{% endhighlight %}

+The default value is `False`.

+If `resume interview after login` is set to `True`, users who start out conducting an interview as an anonymous user and then log in will not be sent to the "My Interviews" page, but will be redirected back into the interview they just started.

 ## <a name="auto resume interview"></a>Automatically resuming or starting an interview

 The "My Interviews" page at `/interviews` normally displays a list of